MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 ## Viewing remaining quota

 The Azure Quantum usage and quotas are measured in terms of each provider's unit of usage.
-Some providers don't define any quotas or meters.
+Some providers don't define any quotas.
 In that case, those providers will not have usage information to display.

 > [!NOTE]
 > If you are using an Azure Quantum Credits plan, and not a billing plan, the quotas information maps to your allocated credits.
 In that case, the quota lists the total number of credits you have received.